narikazu/reina/README.md

 - `$APP_NAME_PREFIX`

-Everything is gonna be fine as app namespace, given it's free on Heroku.
+Everything is gonna be fine as app namespace, unless the eventual generated app name has already been used by someone on Heroku.

 As a bot
 --------